-12. Slow down – your teen should resist the urge to slam on the brakes and should, instead, gradually decrease speed.
+Your teen should resist the urge to slam on the brakes and should, instead, gradually decrease speed.

-13. Use the indicators – indicators and hazard lights will show others what the driver is trying to do.
+Indicators and hazard lights will show others what the driver is trying to do.
 Make sure your teen knows where these buttons are.

-14. Be seen – after driving to a safe spot off the highway, keep the flashers going, raise the hood, and place a reflector triangle behind the car, especially if this occurs during the night.
+After driving to a safe spot off the highway, keep the flashers going, raise the hood, and place a reflector triangle behind the car, especially if this occurs during the night.

 In the Glovebox

-17. Roadside assistance – who should your teen call if he has car trouble on the road?
-While they will want to phone their parents for help, they need to know who to call for roadside assistance.
+Who should your teen call if they have car trouble on the road?
+While they will want to phone you for help, they need to know who to call for roadside assistance.
 Options may include the family insurance provider, AAA, or, possibly, the manufacturer of the car.

-After calling the police and 911 if anyone is hurt, collect contact information, driver’s license number, insurance policy account and phone numbers and while standing at a safe spot near the scene.
-Take pictures of damage to your car and theirs, too.
+After calling the police and 911 if anyone is hurt, collect contact information, driver’s license number, insurance policy account, and phone numbers and while standing at a safe spot near the scene.
+Take pictures of any damage to your car and their car, too.

 In the Backseat

-22. Water, non-perishable snacks
+22. Water and non-perishable snacks

 24. Blanket and warm clothes